You probably just started dating someone and things were magical in the beginning. In the honeymoon phase, your relationship felt fresh and exciting.

 Admitting that and making an active effort to learn more about your partner will rekindle that spark from the beginning of your relationship.

-Here are 30 Questions to inspire you and help you be more curious about your man.
+Here are 10 playful card games for couples to inspire you and help you be more curious about your significant other.

 3. Expecting Your Partner To Perform His/Hers “Duties” Will Kill The Chemistry In Your Relationship

-This might be a hard one to swallow, but if you want to get your honeymoon phase back, you’ve got to stop trying to control your man/woman.
+This might be a hard one to swallow, but if you want to get your honeymoon phase back, you’ve got to stop trying to control your loved one.

 Sense of obligation is not hot.

-That’s why you might be expecting that your man will carry the grocery bags for you, empty the bins, walk you home after a date, etc.
+That’s why you might be expecting that a man will carry the grocery bags for you, empty the bins, walk you home after a date, etc.

-And vice versa, a man might expect you to have sex with him whenever he feels like it.
+And vice versa, a man might expect a woman to have sex with him whenever he feels like it.

 As nice as all these acts of serving each other might be, expecting your partner to “perform their duties”, will inevitably make him/her hate doing it and resent you.